Seasawher/mathlib4-help/docs/attributes.md

  Automatically derive lemmas specifying the projections of this declaration.
 The `simps` attribute.

+## spec
+ Marks Hoare triple specifications and simp theorems to use with the `mspec` and `mvcgen` tactics

 ## specialize
  mark definition to always be specialized
+Marks a definition to always be specialized during code generation.

+Specialization is an optimization in the code generator for generating variants of a function that are specialized to specific parameter values.
+This is in particular useful for functions that take other functions as parameters: Usually when passing functions as parameters, a closure needs to be allocated that will then be called.
+Using `@[specialize]` prevents both of these operations by using the provided function directly in the specialization of the inner function.

+`@[specialize]` can take additional arguments for the parameter names or indices (starting at 1) of the parameters that should be specialized.
+By default, instance and function parameters are specialized.

 ## stacksTag
  Apply a Stacks or Kerodon project tag to a theorem.